kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

 currentParticle.dir = scaleFloat3(currentParticle.dir, m_systemParameters.windSpeed);
 ```

-In addition to that, the FlakeThreads layer was designed to simulate trailing particles, the head and the trailed particles share a single array and are differentiated by their indexes.
+In addition, the FlakeThreads layer was designed to simulate trailing particles, the head and the trailed particles share a single array and are differentiated by their indexes.
 The head particles are the ones that sample the main path and apply an optional "wave" offset, and each trailing one uses the data of its parent.

 <details>
 <summary>Code snippet that processes the particles from the FlakeThreads layer.</summary>
-<pre> <code>
+{% highlight cpp %}
 size_t trailIndex = currentParticle.index % (m_layerParameters[layer].trailParticleCount + 1u);

 if (trailIndex == 0) // head particle